Azure/azure-policy/README.md

 # Azure Policy Samples

-This repository contains built-in samples of Azure Policies that can be used as reference for creating and assigning policies to your subscriptions and resource groups.
+This repository contains the direct representation of built-in definitions published to Azure.
 For easy search of all built-in  with descriptions, see [Policy samples](https://docs.microsoft.com/azure/governance/policy/samples/) on docs.microsoft.com.

 For custom policy samples, check out our Community repo! (https://github.com/Azure/Community-Policy)